-At May 31 At May 31, 2015 28, 2015
+At May 31 At February 28, 2015

 Percentage of Total Portfolio Weighted Average Current Yield Percentage of Total Portfolio Weighted Average Current Yield

 Syndicated loans 6.8% 6.3% 7.6% 6.2%

 First lien term loans 59.8 11.2 60.3 11.0

 Second lien term loans 15.4 11.0 14.8 11.2

 Unsecured notes 2.2 10.8 1.8 13.7

 Saratoga CLO subordinated notes 6.4 28.8 7.1 25.2

 Equity interests 9.4 N/A 8.4 N/A

-Total 100.0 % 12.0% 100.0% 11.8%
+Total 100.0% 12.0% 100.0% 11.8%

 Our investment in the subordinated notes of Saratoga CLO represents a first loss position in a portfolio that, at May 31, 2015 and February 28, 2015, was composed of \$306.6 million and \$296.9 million, respectively, in aggregate principal amount of predominantly senior secured first lien term loans.
 This investment is subject to unique risks.
 (See "Risk Factors-Our investment in Saratoga CLO 2013-1 LTD. constitutes a leveraged investment in a portfolio of predominantly senior secured first lien term loans and is subject to additional risks and volatility").
 We do not consolidate the Saratoga CLO portfolio in our financial statements.
 Accordingly, the metrics below do not include the underlying Saratoga CLO portfolio investments.
 However, at May 31, 2015, \$301.1 million or 98.8% of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and three Saratoga CLO portfolio investments were in default with a fair value of \$1.4 million.
-At February 28, 2015, \$291.6 million or 98.8% of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and two Saratoga CLO portfolio investments were in default with a fair value of \$2.7 million.
+At February 28, 2015, \$291.6 million or 98.8% of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and three Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and two Saratoga CLO portfolio investments were in default with a fair value of \$2.7 million.